 We ask that only very discrete makeup is worn by our students.
-Conduct slips will be given to individual and students not conforming with the school's expectations sent to student services to remove it.
+Students not conforming with the school's expectations sent to student services to remove it.
 Where a student fails over three times to conform with the school rules, they will be placed on Make-up report with a member of staff.
-If the issue is not resolved, students will subsequently be internally excluded each time they fail to comply with the school rules.
+If the issue is not resolved, students will subsequently be internally isolated each time they fail to comply with the school rules.